Terrico White

-Terrico Reshard White (born March 7, 1990) is an American professional basketball player for Hsinchu JKO Lioneers of the Taiwanese P. League+.
+Terrico Reshard White (born March 7, 1990) is an American professional basketball player for the Kalamunda Eastern Suns of the NBL1 West.
 A native of Memphis, Tennessee, he was drafted by the Detroit Pistons with the 36th overall pick in the second round of the 2010 NBA draft after playing two collegiate seasons at Ole Miss, where he earned SEC Rookie of the Year in 2009.

-Since 2012, White has played in Serbia, Turkey, Israel, Russia, Korea, Australia, Bahrain, Puerto Rico, and Taiwan.
+Since 2012, White has played in Serbia, Turkey, Israel, Russia, Korea, Australia, Bahrain, Puerto Rico, Taiwan, the Dominican Republic, and Mexico.
 Between 2018 and 2020, he won a three-peat of championships, the first in Korea with Seoul SK Knights and the next two in Australia with the Perth Wildcats.
 He was named KBL Finals MVP in 2018 and NBL Grand Final MVP in 2019.

 High school career

 White attended Craigmont High School in Memphis, Tennessee.
 As a junior in 2006–07, he averaged 22 points, seven rebounds, three assists and three steals per game.
 He was named All-Metro, First Team All-State by the Tennessee Writers Association, and was one of the five finalist for The Commercial Appeal's Player of the Year.

 In November 2007, White committed to Ole Miss.

 As a senior in 2007–08, White was named Tennessee's Class AAA Mr. Basketball.
 He averaged 27.1 points per game, leading his team in points, field goal percentage, three-pointers, free-throw percentage, and steals.
 He was also named the District 14-AAA regular season and tournament MVP, and earned Region All-tournament team honors.